WGBH/wgbh-springroll-game/README.md

 *Do not override this method.* This method should be called to transition out of this `Scene` and into the next.
 A valid ID for the next scene must be passed in.

 #### cleanup()
 This method is called at the end of a transition out of this `Scene`.
-At this time, the transition should be covering the screen, hiding the contents of this `Scene`, unneeded references to objects in memory should be cleaned up, and any children added to the display should be removed in preparation for their assets to be unloaded.
+At this time, the transition should be covering the screen, hiding the contents of this `Scene`, unneeded references to objects in memory should be cleaned up, and any children added to the display should be removed in preparation for their assets to be unloaded and this `Scene` to be destroyed.